 A negative result does not guarantee that you are not carrying the virus.
 So, you should continue to follow social distancing, and other measures to reduce transmission such as wearing a face mask and regularly washing your hands and observing social distancing.

 If you or anyone in your household gets symptoms of the virus you should follow national guidelines on self-isolation and order a PCR test.
 Please note that if your child is symptomatic they must take a PCR test – not a lateral flow test.
 You can order a PCR test by calling NHS 119 or visiting https://www.gov.uk/get-coronavirus-test.

 For further information on rapid covid testing, please see our Rapid Covid Testing page.

 As part of the Step 3 roadmap, it has been determined that it is no longer necessary to recommend the additional precautionary face covering measures that were recommended from the 8 March 2021.
 The government decision to lift further restrictions at Step 3 has followed a review of the latest data on infection and vaccination rates.
 From 17 May 2021, in line with Step 3 of the roadmap, face coverings will no longer be recommended for pupils and students in classrooms or communal areas, in all schools.
 Face coverings will also no longer be recommended for staff in classrooms.
-In all schools, government guidance continues to recommend that face coverings should be worn by staff and visitors in situations outside of classrooms where social distancing is not possible (for example, when moving around in corridors and communal areas).
 We encourage all students and staff to continue wearing face masks where social distancing is not possible or if they are more comfortable doing so.